 Spanakopita is a Greek pie with phyllo pastry dough wrapped around a spinach, feta cheese, onion, egg and herb filling.
 Its origins are unknown, but generally thought to be influenced by Turkish cuisine.
 Spanakopita can be made as single-serve small pastries, or as large pies that are then portioned out.
 I chose to make a large pie, as I think it’s better for keeping the filling moist, not to mention, much less time-consuming.
 I was trying to channel Aristaeus while making my spanakopita, who was a minor god in Greek mythology, and the patron of many skills useful to the culinary arts, including beekeeping, plant domestication, animal husbandry and hunting and, importantly, cheesemaking.
 I have previously made cheese, but feta is a little complicated for me to make from scratch, and I hoped that Aristaeus would favour me nonetheless.
 It must have worked because my spanakopita turned out splendidly – moist and tasty on the inside, with a light and flaky exterior.

 Meze is a general term for a selection of small appetisers that usually accompany drinks, such as ouzo, at the beginning of long luxurious meals.
 I constructed my meze platter by starting with feta me meli.
 Feta me meli means “feta with honey”, and it’s composed of large pieces of feta, wrapped in phyllo dough and fried.
 A sauce of honey and red wine vinegar is then drizzled over the pastries, as well as some sesame seeds.
 This is a great mixture of sweet and savoury, and very easy to make.
 Next up on my platter I made dolmadaki, which comes from a family of foods common throughout the Mediterranean, the Balkans and the Middle East called dolma, describing stuffed vegetables of many varieties.
 I’ve always loved stuffed vine leaves and associate them strongly with sunny outdoor lunches shaded by vines in Greece.
 I first cooked the rice stuffing with onion, vegetable stock, lemon juice and zest, dill, parsley and pine nuts.
 After the stuffing had cooled, I rolled portions up into vine leaves, and tightly packed them all in a large pot lined with extra leaves.
 I covered these in a mix of water, lemon juice and oil to cook on the stove top.
 I’ve often eaten dolmadaki from a can and found them very tasty, but the home-made fresh ones are fantastic – the textures are more contrasting and satisfying and the flavours are explosive.
 This dish is fiddly to make, but very rewarding in the end.
 Next was kolokithokeftedes, which are fritters made with zuchinni, red onion, mint, feta cheese, flour, eggs and parsley.
-I ate them often in Crete (along with just about everything else…) and found them especially delicious with tzatziki, which I served on the side of my meze platter.
+I ate them often in Crete (along with just about everything else…) and found them especially delicious with tzatziki.
+I also made stuffed baked tomatoes, which I filled with a mix of spiced rice, onion, herbs and mince.
 Finally I rounded everything off with a big Greek salad.
 Greek salad is so good that it’s internationally famous, and is usually a “standard” salad option along with garden or coleslaw.
 However, I worry that this has decreased its standard and therefore esteem, because the real deal is so much better than its reputation.
 It’s traditionally made with roughly chopped tomatoes, red onion, olives, cucumber, and sometimes capsicum and/or other varieties of mild local peppers.
 Feta cheese is added, not throughout, but in a big rectangular block on top, which actually lends itself well to keeping the salad to the next day, as the cheese doesn’t get slimy and dissolve in the oil.
 The dressing of the salad is perhaps the most crucial step – dried herbs (predominantly oregano), salt, a splash of red wine vinegar and generous lashings of the best quality olive oil you can get your hands on.
 It’s so good that I could just eat it all day with no need for accompaniments, although, I must admit, they weren’t unwelcome…

 Moussaka is a dish of minced meat (usually lamb), in a tomato sauce flavoured with onions, garlic, cinnamon, bay leaf and a bit of red wine.
 This mixture is layered with slices of eggplant and then topped with a thick bechamel sauce and baked.
 Moussaka is often touted as a lamb lasagne, with eggplant instead of pasta sheets, although that seems to be a sensitive topic for both Greeks and Italians alike, so I will refrain from commenting.
 Moussaka was the first meal I ever ate in Greece – at the Athens airport waiting for a connection to Crete.
 I had little idea of where or when I was after 30 hours of flying, and stumbled into an airport cafeteria.
 I saw a sign that had a picture of moussaka and greek salad for a few Euros, so I gesticulated hungrily at that and proffered the alien money.
 The nice lady seemed to get the message and I soon had a piece of moussaka in front of me larger than my head.
 Perhaps it was my exhausted and deliriously hungry state, but it was one of the best meals I’ve eaten.
 The meat of the moussaka was rich and savoury, but it was nicely balanced by the bechamel and eggplant, with a smattering of golden-brown melted cheese on top.
 Heaven.
 My moussaka turned out very well, but it wasn’t as good as the one in the Athens airport – I doubt anything ever will be again…